Ukraine wants more action to stop Russian gas flows to Europe - minister | Headlines

 - Country:

-Europe must stop taking gas from Russian state firm Gazprom, Ukraine's energy minister said on Thursday, bemoaning the fact that supplies to the bloc had increased since Russia's invasion of Ukraine.
+Europe must stop taking gas from Russian state firm Gazprom, Ukraine's energy minister said on Thursday, bemoaning that supplies to the bloc had increased since Russia's invasion of Ukraine.
+Gazprom said on Thursday that demand from European consumers stood at stood at 109.5 million cubic metres compared to 103.8 million cubic metres a week ago when Russia began to invade its neighbour.

-Speaking in an interview with Reuters, Herman Halushchenko also said Kyiv was working on technical issues to connect to the European electricity grid with the aim of completing that by March 14.
+"It's a question for European companies because they are the sellers and we are just providing the service of transit ... they increased the supply from Russia from the first day of war," Herman Halushchenko told Reuters in an interview.
+"We'd really like them to stop taking the gas.
+It's what we say to the Europeans in all the meetings."

+The raft of sanctions from the 27-country EU on Russia have yet to directly target Russia's oil and gas exports.
+Doing that would deprive Moscow of a significant chunk of its revenue, but also deal a major economic hit to Europe and could push up already high gas prices.
+Europe imports 90% of its gas, some 40% of it from Russia.
+The EU says it could cope with a partial disruption to Russia flows this winter, thanks to increased liquefied natural gas imports and gas storage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)